 In parallel with open access, developments realized in the scholarly communication process require the libraries to change every aspect of the information services provided by the libraries.
 Furthermore, trainings provided by librarians to users are affected from said developments.
 Mullen (2010, p.173-174) comments that training courses taught to improve the library utilization skills should be renewed and that new scholarly communication models should be added in said training courses.
 The emergence of open access resources requires to reshape the content of the training courses to be taught by librarians on information literacy.
-Said information literacy training courses are expected to leave their traditionalism behind and to add in their itinerary not only the subscribed resources, but also reliable information resources available through open access and how to use said resources.
-As part of this expansion, librarians should be included in the training process of their respective institutions, cooperate with academicians to support them for the training courses, and monitor and support the innovations made in online education media in the worldwide.
+Said information literacy training courses are expected to leave their traditionalism behind and to add in their itinerary not only the subscribed resources, but also reliable information resources available through open access of their respective institutions, cooperate with academicians to support them for the training courses, and monitor and support the innovations made in online education media in the worldwide.